Applying for GATE – some important information:

-GATE is accessed via the CBE through a referral and placement, process only.
-Please do not contact Henry Wise Wood High School directly regarding questions of placement.
-In consultation with CBE school personnel, parents need to consider the unique needs of their child to determine whether GATE is the most appropriate placement.
+GATE is accessed via the CBE through an internal referral and placement, process only.
+In consultation with CBE school personnel, parents/guardians need to consider the unique needs of their child to determine whether GATE is the most appropriate placement.
 Gifted students considered for GATE placement require significantly different educational experiences and levels of challenges to thrive and achieve their individual potential.

 - CBE students, please contact your child's current CBE school.